anton2mihail/Bar-Chart-Api/README.md

 # Bar Chart Api

-A simple barchart api written in javascript that create customisable barcharts that can be placed anywhere on the page.
+A simple Bar Chart api written in javascript that create custom barcharts that can be placed anywhere on the page.

 ## Getting Started